 Two of our dedicated Papua New Guinean staff shared their stories about their work supporting survivors of family and sexual violence at the Lae Case Management Centre, and what motivates them.

-I’m working for Femili PNG as a case worker.
-My main role is managing cases of survivors of intimate partner violence, sexual violence and child abuse who have been referred to CMC by a partner service provider.
-I work in collaboration with the available service providers, which includes other NGOs and government agencies (such as the police, district court, safe houses, business sector, welfare and family support centre).
-Together we support clients in accessing the available services they need.
-As part of case management, I also do family tracing and relocation and reintegration of clients back into their families, for those who decide to end the violence in their lives through a legal separation.
+I first joined Femili PNG in 2014 as a Case Worker when the Case Management Centre started in Lae.
+My main role as a Case Worker was to manage cases of survivors of intimate partner violence, sexual violence and child abuse who were referred to the CMC by partner service providers.
+As a Case Worker back then, I worked directly in collaboration with the available service providers, which includes other NGOs and government agencies (such as the police, district court, safe houses, business sector, welfare and family support centre).
+By working together, survivors are supported in accessing the available services they need.
+As part of case management, family tracing is done for our clients,including relocation and reintegration of clients back into their families, for those who have decided to end the violence in their lives through a legal separation.

-I face a lot of challenges in managing cases.
-That includes clients changing their minds about having their husband charged, sometimes because they blame themselves for the abuse.
+Sometimes, a client may change their mind about having her husband charged, someeven blame themselves for the abuse.
 Sometimes there are delays from other services in responding to cases.

 The funding we receive is very helpful.
 Every client supported by CMC extends their heartfelt thank you.
 Many times this is said with tears in their eyes, and this shows how much the survivors appreciate the services made possible through the funds received.
 This money directly benefits a lot of lives and will continue to reach out to more souls who have experienced much suffering.

 From what I have seen in my work, I can say that Femili PNG meets one of the biggest needs in PNG.
-For the last six months, I have been working closely with the case workers, witnessing how badly women can be beaten by their husband or partners, and seeing and hearing stories from little girls who are survivors of sexual abuse at a very young age.
+From my past experience in working closely with the Case Workers, I’ve witnessed how badly women can be beaten by their husband or partners, and have seen and heard stories from little girls who are survivors of sexual abuse at a very young age.
 I believe that Femili PNG helps a lot of the survivors to acquire justice, and supports the survivors if they would like to pursue legal recourse.
-Working in a short time with the organization has taught me a lot, now I know where to go and what to do when facing this type of violence.
-Also, I can guide my neighbours and friends if they are experiencing these types of violence and I can advise them on how to access services.
+Working with Femili PNG has also enabled me to understand the referral pathway.
+I now know where to go and what to do when facing this type of violence.
+Also, I can guide my neighbors and friends if they are experiencing these types of violence and I can advise them on how to access services.

-Personally, being a survivor of violence myself and given the current work that I’m doing, I would like to encourage everyone who is experiencing violence that there is help available.
-Come out and share your stories, your friends or neighbours may be able to help you in one way or another.
-The more we keep this matter to ourselves, we will never find a way to solve it.http://www.femilipng.org/femili-png-staff-stories/http://www.femilipng.org/wp-content/uploads/2015/01/Denga-head-shot.jpghttp://www.femilipng.org/wp-content/uploads/2015/01/Denga-head-shot-150x150.jpgAbout us
+Personally, being a survivor of violence myself, I would like to encourage everyone who are experiencing violence that there is help available.
+Come out and share your stories to your friends or neighbours who may be able to help you in one way or another.
+The more we keep this matter to ourselves, we will never find a way to solve it.